jetsonhacks/logitech-f710-module/JetPack6/JetPack6.2/README.md

 ## 🛡️ Troubleshooting

-- If the system fails to boot, hold down the recovery button or access boot options on startup to select the backup kernel.
+- If the system fails to boot, select the backup version in the NVIDIA splash screen.
 - You can also restore the original kernel by copying `Image.backup` back to `Image`:

 ```bash